hiconic-os/hiconic.platform.reflex/docs/notes/notes-overview.md

 }
 ```

-This way there is no dependency on a specific implementation, which might come from another module, which binds a `Space` to this `Contract`.
+This way there is no dependency on a specific implementation.

+A module which brings the implementation implements the `Space` for the exported `Contract` and binds it in its `RxModule`:
 ```java
 public enum MyWatermarkRxModule implements RxModule<MyWatermarkRxModuleSpace> {
 	INSTANCE;